JasonGlazer/pyExpandObjects/docs/CodeStructureOverview.rst

 This object outlines alternate build instructions based on user inputs to the HVACTemplate

   * Base - HVACTemplate object
   * ReplaceElements - mappings from template input selections that result in a replacement operation.
 For example, selecting an electric heating coil when a water coil is specified in the base build.
+The EnergyPlus object reference names can be regular expressions (e.g. '^Coil:Heating:.*')
   * InsertElements - mappings from template input selections that result in insertion operations.
 For example, specifying that a preheat coil should be included in the build path.
+The EnergyPlus object reference names can be regular expressions (e.g. '^Fan:.*).
   * RemoveElements - Currently unused

 .. code-block:: yaml